manticoresoftware/manticoresearch/docs/getting-started/configuration.rst

 * index   -  can be declared multiple times, supports inheritance, requires declaration of an index name, contains configuration of an index.
 At least one index must be declared.
 * source  -  can be declared multiple times, supports inheritance, requires declaration of a source name, contains configuration of a source, optional

+'index' and 'source' sections are forbidden to be used in node mode.

 Indexes and sources are parsed as the configuration file is read.
 In case of inherited sections, child sections must come after parent declarations.
 The same applies to distributed indexes with local indexes.

-There is no rule for the settings sections.
+There is no rule for the order of sections.
 They can declared at the start or end of the file or even mixed between index/source declarations.

 .. _special_suffixes: